Protein-based next generation electronics

 Long-term Vision

-The resulting long-term technological vision is to establish a radically new type of electronics (PROTEONICS) that is entirely bio-based and CO2 neutral, and in which protein components can provide different types of electronic functionality.
+The resulting long-term technological vision is to establish a radically new type of electronics (PROTEONICS) that is entirely bio-based and CO2 neutral, in which protein components can provide different types of electronic functionality.

 Objectives